Framer

 As your subscriber base grows (congrats!), you may want to organize it by assigning tags to individual subscribers.
 These tags can be used to sort your subscriber base, as well as to send out targeted email blasts.

-You can automatically add tags to any new subscribers by modifying the HMTL code you used to create your subscription form.
+You can automatically add tags to any new subscribers by modifying the HTML code you used to create your subscription form.
 All you have to do is add a new input tag that matches the following format.

-<input type="radio" id="fettucine" name="tag" value="fettucine" />
+<input type="radio" id="Fettuccine" name="tag" value="Fettuccine" />

-<label for="fettucine">Fettucine Alfredo</label>
+<label for="Fettuccine">Fettuccine Alfredo</label>

 Here’s an example of how your HTML code might look with three new tag options.